constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 In its traditional form, it consists in following, more or less naively, the links inside the response payload and dereferencing them to get new data sources.
-However, Link Traversal comes with some difficulties, such as the open-endedness of the weband query planning [](cite:cites Hartig2014LinkedDQ).
+However, Link Traversal comes with some difficulties, such as the open-endedness of the web and query planning [](cite:cites Hartig2014LinkedDQ).
-In most cases, encountered data sources do not have a strict structure that can be leveraged to speed up the execution.
-Nonetheless, reachability criteria can be defined to restrict the links that are followed based on conditions.
+Reachability criteria can be defined to restrict the links that are followed based on conditions.
 Classical examples are `cAll`, which follows every link, and `cMatch`, which follows links that match the query pattern [](cite:cites hartig2012).